-Changes made to the Strategic Risk Register in terms of new and closed risks, and changes in risk scores and risk responses are outlined in this paper.
-Sections on Procedures developed, Proposals presented and Horizon Scanning have also been added to assist with the sharing of key information from RMG to the Audit and Risk Committee and subsequently to the NHS Board.
+Changes made to the Strategic Risk Register in terms of new and closed risks, and changes in risk scores and risk responses are outlined in the paper.

+In addition during the last year new sections on Procedures developed, Proposals presented and Horizon Scanning have been added to assist with the sharing of key information from RMG to the Audit Committee and subsequently to the NHS Board.